 Sir David Hare – Festival Patron

-David is a leading British playwright, poet, screenwriter and director.
-He has enjoyed great success with films, receiving two Academy Award nominations for Best Adapted Screenplay for writing The Hours in 2002, based on the novel written by Michael Cunningham, and The Reader in 2008, based on the novel of the same name written by Bernhard Schlink.
-Both films won their leading ladies Nicole Kidman and Kate Winslet Oscars for their work.
+Sir David has enjoyed great success with films, receiving two Academy Award nominations for best adapted screenplay for writing The Hours in 2002, based on the novel by Michael Cunningham, and The Reader in 2008, based on the novel by Bernhard Schlink.
+Both films won Oscars for their leading ladies Nicole Kidman and Kate Winslet.

-David Hare has always been a strong and often controversial voice; a passionate advocate of the power of writing – and the need for writers to use this power to speak honestly and openly – about politics, about emotions, about relationships and about truth.
-David is very pleased to be the Patron of the first Hastings Litfest – whose aim is to provide a space and opportunity for writers to explore their voices, discover their creativity and to find ways in which they can pursue their ability to express themselves by writing.
+Sir David has always been a strong and often controversial voice; a passionate advocate of the power of writing – and the need for writers to use this power to speak honestly and openly – about politics, about emotions, about relationships and about truth.